vvnraman/cppcon-2022-cpp-neovim/slides/50-workflows.md

 Note:
 - `]d` and `[d` to move between diagnostics
+  - `d` for diagnostics
-- Diagnostics is a general terms which refers to errors, warnings as well as hints.
+- Diagnostics is a general term which refers to errors, warnings as well as hints.
 - One of the hints you're seeing is actually coming from `clang-tidy` because `clangd` already has that integrated into it.